 Maybe we can turn this culture around with the help of some inspiring voices and practical guides?

-We’ve put together our favorite books on fast fashion that will galvanize you into action, give you the facts and hidden stories behind the fashion industry, and provide you with the know-how and strategies to implement long-lasting change.
+We’ve put together our favorite books on fast fashion that will galvanize you into action, give you the facts and hidden stories behind one of the most polluting industries, and provide you with the know-how and strategies to implement long-lasting change.

 Top Books About Sustainable Fashion